+Minimum thickness

-Minimum thickness ♠ ≥ 1 mm (≥ 0.04 in)
+≥ 1 mm (≥ 0.04 in)

-- " If the minimum thickness is less than specified:
+- If the minimum thickness is less than specified:

-- Change the rear brake linings.
+- Change the rear brake linings. 🔌

 - Check the brake linings for damage and cracking.

-- " If damage or wear is encountered:
+- If damage or wear is encountered:

 - Change the rear brake linings.

-13.1 Removing the front wheel 🔌
+13.1 Removing the front wheel 🔦

-- Raise the motorcycle with the rear wheel stand. (p.
-75) - Raise the motorcycle with the front wheel stand. ( p.
-76)
+- Remove the frame slider. - Raise the motorcycle with the rear wheel stand. (\ p.
+76) - Raise the motorcycle with the front wheel stand. (\ p.
+77)

-- Take the speed sensor cable out of the clamp. - Remove screw 1 and pull wheel speed sensor 2 out of the hole with the sleeve. - Remove screws 3 from both brake calipers. - Press back the brake linings with a light lateral tilting of the brake calipers on the brake disc.
+- Remove the screws from both brake calipers. - Press back the brake linings with a light lateral tilting of the brake calipers on the brake disc.
 Pull the brake calipers carefully back from the brake discs and hang them to one side.